 Accommodation: Fairmont Pacific Rim

-Guests can also take advantage of a wide variety of amenities and services, such as a concierge, in-room and on-site dining, a full spa, fitness center, saltwater lap pool, seasonal terraces, valet parking, kids' programs, and a courtesy car service to help you lug back all that shopping.
+Guests can also take advantage of a wide variety of amenities and services.
+These include a concierge service, in-room and on-site private dining, a fine dining restaurant, a full-service spa, a fitness center, saltwater lap pool, plus seasonal terraces.
+Valet parking, kids' programs, and a courtesy car service to help you lug back all that shopping are also available.

 Address: 801 West Georgia Street, Vancouver, British Columbia

 Accommodation: Rosewood Hotel Georgia